AuricX/AuricX/README.md

 - 👋 Hi, I’m @AuricX
 - 👀 I’m interested in programming and game development.
 - 🌱 I’m currently learning C# and Unity Engine.
-- 💞️ I’m looking to collaborate on nothing so far.
 - 📫 How to reach me: auricx.business@gmail.com

 <!---